How ‘Stayin’ Alive’ Will Make You a CPR Lifesaver

 Discover the 2-Step Hands-Only CPR

 For those who may be uncomfortable with the idea of giving traditional CPR to a stranger or coworker, there is a simpler option: Hands-Only CPR.
-Never heard of it?
-Don’t worry, you’re not alone.
+This method involves continuous chest compressions at the recommended rate and depth, without rescue breaths.
 While CPR with breaths has been the gold standard, proper administration requires some training and a cool head – not easy in a chaotic, life-or-death situation.

 Hands-Only CPR Reduces the Emergency Procedure to 2 Simple Steps: